fboerncke/jovo-v4-how-to-hook-spintax-example/README.md

 Spintax can help you to bring variety into your utterances.

+## Is this the only way I can add this functionality to Jovo?

+No. You could also have a look at the Jovo **plugin** concept.
+[You can find an example implementation for Spintax using the plugin approach here](https://github.com/fboerncke/jovo-v4-how-to-plugin-spintax-example/edit/main/README.md).

 ## Is there anything more I can do with this spintax concept?

 Definitely!
 Using spintax in your project can help you to save time and make maintenance easier.